AleksandreJavakhishvili/Rove/README.md

 `rove` is two things:

 1. A **bridge** — a tiny Node.js server you run on your desktop next to `claude` (or, soon, other CLI agents).
 It talks to the agent through its headless mode and exposes the session over a private network as HTTP + WebSocket.
-2. A **mobile app** (Expo / React Native) that connects to the bridge from your phone, lets you read history, send prompts, watch tool calls execute on your machine, approve risky operations, and review file diffs — all over Tailscale, end-to-end-tunnelled through WireGuard.
+2. A **mobile app** (Expo / React Native) that connects to the bridge from your phone, lets you read history, send prompts, watch tool calls execute on your machine, approve risky operations, review file diffs, and **preview the dev server your agent is editing — live, in the same screen** — all over Tailscale, end-to-end-tunnelled through WireGuard.

 The whole architecture is peer-to-peer between your devices.
 No third-party server holds your session, your API key, or your code.